Skip to content

 Wyoming has not adopted this policy

-While not all veterans seek Veterans Health Administration (VHA) services, the agency can, when not in conflict with patient confidentiality, work with designated petitioners to protect at-risk veterans by temporarily preventing their access to firearms.
-A multistate study found that one suicide was averted for every 17 ERPOs issued, which translates to 269 lives saved.
-This study also found that when looking at only those cases in which the individual had demonstrated a threat of self-harm, for every 13 ERPOs issued, a suicide was prevented.35Jeffrey W. Swanson et al., “Suicide Prevention Effects of Extreme Risk Protection Order Laws in Four States,” Journal of the American Academy of Psychiatry and the Law Online 52, no. 3 (August 2024), https://jaapl.org/content/early/2024/08/27/JAAPL.240056-24.
+While not all veterans seek VHA services, the agency can, without compromising patient confidentiality, work with designated petitioners to protect at-risk veterans by temporarily preventing their access to firearms.
+Extreme Risk laws have been proven to reduce firearm suicides.
+A multistate study found that one suicide was averted for every 17 Extreme Risk Protection Order (ERPOs) issued.
+This study also found that when looking at only those cases in which the individual had demonstrated a threat of self-harm, for every 13 ERPOs issued, a suicide was prevented.51Jeffrey W. Swanson et al., “Suicide Prevention Effects of Extreme Risk Protection Order Laws in Four States,” Journal of the American Academy of Psychiatry and the Law Online 52, no. 3 (August 2024), https://jaapl.org/content/early/2024/08/27/JAAPL.240056-24.
 Warning signs that someone is suicidal are often most apparent to household or family members, and while it can sometimes feel like there is nothing that can be done, requesting an Extreme Risk Protection Order is one thing people can do.

 We need healthcare professionals to have conversations about gun access and suicide risk.

-Roughly two in three Americans who attempt suicide will visit a healthcare professional in the month before the attempt.36Brian Ahmedani et al., “Racial/Ethnic Differences in Health Care Visits Made before Suicide Attempt across the United States,” Medical Care 53, no. 5 (May 2015): 430–35, https://doi.org/10.1097/MLR.0000000000000335.
-One survey of veterans already receiving mental health care found that more than half (56 percent) of patients with a suicide plan had guns in the household.37Marcia Valenstein et al., “Possession of Household Firearms and Firearm-Related Discussions with Clinicians among Veterans Receiving VA Mental Health Care,” Archives of Suicide Research 24, no. sup1 (February 2019), https://doi.org/10.1080/13811118.2019.1572555.
-These visits offer critical opportunities for conversations about firearm access.
+Roughly two in three Americans who attempt suicide will visit a healthcare professional in the month before the attempt.53Brian Ahmedani et al., “Racial/Ethnic Differences in Health Care Visits Made before Suicide Attempt across the United States,” Medical Care 53, no. 5 (May 2015): 430–35, https://doi.org/10.1097/MLR.0000000000000335.
+One survey of veterans already receiving mental healthcare found that more than half (56 percent) of patients with a suicide plan had guns in their household.54Marcia Valenstein et al., “Possession of Household Firearms and Firearm-Related Discussions with Clinicians among Veterans Receiving VA Mental Health Care,” Archives of Suicide Research 24, no. sup1 (February 2019), https://doi.org/10.1080/13811118.2019.1572555.
+These visits with licensed mental health providers offer critical opportunities for conversations about firearm access.

-Counseling for Access to Lethal Means (CALM) is one program designed to equip medical professionals with language for discussing this risk with their patients, and it has been offered by some VHA facilities.
+Counseling for Access to Lethal Means (CALM) is one program designed to equip medical professionals with language for discussing this risk with their patients, and some VHA facilities have offered it.
 Providers who have received this training are more likely to counsel clients on the importance of restricting access to lethal means of suicide.
-One study found that after receiving training, 65 percent of mental health care providers counseled on access to lethal means.38Renee M. Johnson et al., “Training Mental Healthcare Providers to Reduce At-Risk Patients’ Access to Lethal Means of Suicide: Evaluation of the CALM Project,” Archives of Suicide Research 15, no. 3 (August 2011): 259–64.
-And while these conversations may be challenging, a majority of US gun owners, including veterans, agree that it is appropriate for clinicians to talk about firearm safety with their patients.39Marian E. Betz et al., “Public Opinion Regarding Whether Speaking with Patients about Firearms Is Appropriate: Results of a National Survey,” Annals of Internal Medicine 165, no. 8 (October 2016): 543–50.
+One study found that after receiving training, 65 percent of mental healthcare providers counseled on access to lethal means.55Renee M. Johnson et al., “Training Mental Healthcare Providers to Reduce At-Risk Patients’ Access to Lethal Means of Suicide: Evaluation of the CALM Project,” Archives of Suicide Research 15, no. 3 (August 2011): 259–64.
+And while these conversations may be challenging, a majority of US gun owners, including veterans, agree that it is appropriate for clinicians to talk about firearm safety with their patients.56Marian E. Betz et al., “Public Opinion Regarding Whether Speaking with Patients about Firearms Is Appropriate: Results of a National Survey,” Annals of Internal Medicine 165, no. 8 (October 2016): 543–50.
 These conversations could save lives.

 We need greater public and veteran awareness about the inherent risks of firearm access.